Mindfulness Based Stress Reduction

 From the formal practices we increase our capacity to bring mindful awareness to ourselves in our daily life.
 This is sometimes called the informal practice of mindfulness because we don’t have to stop what we are normally doing to be mindful.
 This is key to the transformative potential of the program.

 Stress reactivity, the feeling of being stressed and pressured, is in many cases a bad habit.
-The MBSR process encourages us to investigate our direct experiences of living, working, and relating and recognize the habit patterns that may be contributing to our suffering.
+The MBSR process encourages us to investigate our direct experiences of living, working, and relating and recognise the habit patterns that may be contributing to our suffering.

 Psychiatrist and Holocaust survivor Viktor Frankl sums up the MBSR learning process well by reminding us, “Between stimulus and response there’s a space, in that space lies our power to choose our response, in our response lies our growth and our freedom.”